marek5050/marek5050.github.io/_my_resume/work-4-jpm.md

 ---

 + Led the development of an internal website built using Knockout and integrated various online services such as Google Maps, Places, and News.
-+ Present the project's status and progress to various directors.
 + Mentor others in web development principles, cascade style sheets, and usage of REST APIs.